 Random Detail: Mr. Alvarez injected Coldplay's "Clocks" into one of his mixes in such a way that it seemed fresh for the first time in years.

-, is available online on the site for his label, Pollen Records
+By the Way: Boxwood's debut album, The Secret Life of Rocks, is available online on the site for his label, Pollen Records.

 -- Nelson Hernandez